Vikossa/Vikossa/README.md

 </div>

 - 🌱 I’m currently learning in Yandex.Practicum
-- 📫 How to reach me: vikos.sia@gmail.com, @pikapikavika
+- 📫 How to reach me: vikos.sia@gmail.com

   <!--